Dunstanburgh Castle – One of BRITAINS best coastal walks in Northumberland

 DIFFICULTY: EASY

-This route is really simple to follow and if you wanted to do a there and back route – I would probs recommend starting from Embleton rather than Craster as Embleton Bay is really special.
-Yoiu can actually park on the road just before you get to Dunstanburgh Golf Club to shave a bit of the road walking off.
-Then just make your way to Dunstanburgh Castle which yoiu can see all the way – and I prefer to walk on the beach rather than footpath.
+This route is really simple to follow and if you wanted to do a quick there and back route to Dunstanburgh Castle it’s ideal.
+I would probs recommend starting from Embleton rather than Craster as Embleton Bay beach is really special.
+You can actually park on the road just before you get to Dunstanburgh Golf Club to shave a bit of the road walking off from Embleton Village.
+Then just make your way to Dunstanburgh Castle which you can see all the way – I prefer to walk on the beach rather than footpath as Embleton Bay is incredible.
+If you have more time – it’s worth walking the extra mile or so to Craster after Dunstanbugh Castle – and grab a drink at the Jolly Fisherman pub or get some famous Craster kippers!
+The coastal path is really easy to follow and you can’t go wrong really.

 You get great views of Dunstanburgh Castle from the north over Embleton Bay as shown here.
 Just look at that sand!
 It’s one of Northumberlands finest beaches and it’s why I do prefer to walk towards Dunstanburgh Castle from Embleton – if the tide is out that is!
 Otherwise the coastal path on the dunes is the route to take!

-As you get closer to Dunstanburgh Castle from the north you can make out the well trooden Northumberland coastal path.
+As you get closer to Dunstanburgh Castle from the north you can make out the well trodden Northumberland coastal path – it’s really easy to follow.

 WALK #2 OVERVIEW: